kanisterio/kanister/examples/etcd/etcd-in-cluster/README.md

 - Based on the object storage that you used, you should have CLI installed, in our case since we are using AWS S3 as oject storage make sure aws CLI is installed
 - ETCD command line tool `etcdctl`

-Download the backup using the restore path that was provided when we ran restore action and download the ETCD snapshot using below command
+Download the backup using the backup location that we figured out in previous step and download the ETCD snapshot using below command

 ```
 aws s3 cp  s3://<bucket-name>/etcd_backups/kube-system/etcd-ubuntu-s-4vcpu-8gb-blr1-01-master-1/2020-08-07T11:21:23Z/etcd-backup.db.gz ./